How to choose the right Six Sigma consultant

 And when you are implementing Six Sigma, some mistakes are bound to happen along the way.
 Sometimes it is easier to have a Six Sigma consultant to blame rather than dealing with a lot of company in-fighting.

-It is important to choose the right Six Sigma consultant the first time around as choosing the wrong person can be a costly mistake.
-Not only will it cost you time and money but it could cause your employees to lose faith in you.
+In my experience, you need to choose the right Six Sigma consultant the first time around - the wrong person can be a costly mistake.
+It’ll cost you time and money, and it could cause your employees to lose faith in you.

 On the opposite end, choosing the right Six Sigma consultant could help you transform your business and save you thousands of dollars in the process.

-As we’ve mentioned before, consultants are removed from the office politics of an organization.
+As we have mentioned before, consultants are removed from the office politics of an organization.
 This means they can approach problems with a fresh outsider’s perspective that can be helpful.

 It is possible for business owners to implement changes within their organization but the right Six Sigma consultant may be the best person to lead this effort.
 Here are four suggestions for choosing the right Six Sigma consultant:

-This may sound like obvious advice, but if you don’t know what you are looking for then you are unlikely to find it.
+This may sound like obvious advice, but if you do not know what you are looking for then you are unlikely to find it.
 On the flip side, you may end up with someone who is the opposite of what you were looking for.

 Before you begin to interview Six Sigma consultants really take some time to think about what specific needs your company has.
 What qualities are you looking for in a Six Sigma consultant?